CrimsonAIO/radix/README.md

 ```
 If you wish to benchmark on your own system, clone this repository and run `go test -bench .`

-## Purpose
+## Credits
-Sometimes you need to convert a float to a specific radix, however this
-is not possible to do in Go.
-There is extremely little documentation online
-about how to do this, and the only resources close to how to re-create it is
-to look in browser engines, like Google's V8 engine.
-Even then, it can be a
-hassle to replicate in Go.

-The logic for this has been taken from Google's V8 engine, which is extremely
+The logic for this has been taken from Google's V8 engine.
-reliable.
 The source can be found at:
 [DoubleToRadixCString (main function)](https://github.com/v8/v8/blob/f83601408c3207211bc8eb82a8802b01fd82c775/src/numbers/conversions.cc#L1269) \
 [double.h (double-uint64 utility)](https://github.com/v8/v8/blob/f83601408c3207211bc8eb82a8802b01fd82c775/src/numbers/double.h)